Resilient Livelihoods

 Supporting the Development of Comprehensive and Responsive Social Protection Systems for the Resilience of Vulnerable Households

-In partnership with Prosperia (Lead) and with support from the Inter-American Development Bank (IDB), this project aims to create both preventive and responsive social protection systems against climate shocks and natural disasters in four Latin American countries: Barbados, Colombia, Honduras and Uruguay.
-An analysis of pertinent data sources will be conducted, followed by the development of a plan to access these data.
-Data science models will be built based on a strong methodological approach consisting of five modules: 1) population mapping, 2) analysis of socioeconomic and material vulnerabilities, 3) segmentation of the territories according to their ex-ante risk to climate change shocks and natural disasters, 4) incidence or intensity mapping of the ex-post risk, and 5) development of the preventive and responsive social protection systems.
+In partnership with ProsperIA and with support from the Inter-American Development Bank (IDB), this project aimed to create both preventive and responsive social protection systems against climate shocks and natural disasters in four Latin American countries: Colombia, Dominican Republic, Honduras, and Uruguay.
+An analysis of relevant data sources was conducted, followed by the development of a plan to access these data.
+Data science models were based on a strong methodological approach to develop preventive and responsive social protection systems.
+DPA led the knowledge exchange and outreach activities, including a webinar.

 Production of UNDP’s Resilient Livelihoods and Economic Recovery (LER) Approaches and Solutions in Fragile, Crisis and Post-Crisis Settings